quic-qrb-ros/ros2_tracing/perfetto_tools/perfetto_for_linux.md

 ### Capturing a perfetto trace
 #### Recording a trace through the Perfetto UI
 1. Navigate to  https://ui.perfetto.dev/#!/record/instructions and select Record new trace from the left menu.
 From this page, select and turn on the data sources you want to include in the trace.
-2. Copy the settings to a TXT file and name it like this: config.txt
+2. Copy the settings to a TXT file and name it like this: trace_config.txt
 3. you can use perfetto with sdk as follows :
 ```
-adb push ./config.txt /data/linux-arm64/
+adb push ./trace_config.txt /data/linux-arm64/
 adb shell

 #use below command for LE